jihuan-tian/jihuan-tian.github.io/_posts/2022-05-02-ship-of-theseus-and-scientific-software-development.markdown

 mathjax: false
 ---

-The “[Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)” is a philosophical question about the identify of a ship during its renovation.
-If the parts of the ship were incrementally replaced piece by piece, would it still preserve its original identify as the ship of Theseus after the whole maintenance was finished?
-If it finally became a different new ship, when did it start to possess the identify of the new ship?
+The “[Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)” is a philosophical question about the identity of a ship during its renovation.
+If the parts of the ship were incrementally replaced piece by piece, would it still preserve its original identity as the ship of Theseus after the whole maintenance was finished?
+If it finally became a different new ship, when did it start to possess the identity of the new ship?

 Leave aside the answer to this question, the spirit of “piece-by-piece” replacement can be borrowed as an effective software engineering methodology which is especially suitable for developing scientific libraries and tools.